 The Music Parents Association is a parental organization that supports the music programs at Glen Cove High School.
 The club sponsors activities designed to generate community involvement in the music programs.
-For information, contact Lee Andreotti at 801-3892.
+For information contact Maria Filippone at (516) 671-8997.

 History of Glen Cove